-The recent history of the Grey Wolf Canis lupus in Central Europe, like almost everywhere
+The recent history of the Eurasian Wolf Canis lupus in Central Europe, like almost everywhere

 else in the world, is also a history of competition, suppression and finally persecution.